oslokommune/styleguide_vue/README.md

-# styleguide_vue
+# Oslo Styleguide - Vue components
-Oslo Styleguide - Vue components
+This is a collection of Vue.js components based on Oslo Styleguide